WeblateOrg/weblate/docs/admin/upgrade.rst

 * The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before, see :ref:`groupacl` for more information about the setup.
+* There are several new permissions which should be assigned to default groups, you should run ``./manage.py setupgroups`` to update them.
+Alternatively you might want to add following permissions where applicable (see :ref:`extra-privs` for their default setup):

+  * Can access VCS repository
+  * Can access project

 .. note::